A History Garden

 ...The "old post road" we now call Pequot Trail, and "Dean's Mills" is, as described above, at the "upper dam" just north of I-95.
 This places the original fulling mill 2/3 of the way between them.
 Recently I received a number of photographs of this location, only possible because of an extensive drought...

 I am not going to repost those photographs, which were taken of what was left of Copps Brook in 2016 during that year's drought, but these photos clearly show there is nothing left of the mill seat except piles of rocks, the ruins of what was once the upper dam before the highway was built.
-The foundations to the mills could be located -- they are either buried under debris and sediment or they are long gone, torn up in the construction of Interstate 95.
+The foundations to the mills could not be located -- they are either buried under debris and sediment or they are long gone, torn up in the construction of Interstate 95.

 And finally, here is where we came in.
 There on the Quiambaug/Mistuxet Valley website was the image from the postcard from the Facebook post, but this postcard's caption comes with a more accurate "near" address: